turniere/turniere-api/source/index.html.md

 ### Parameters

-All parameters are optional, therefore one request can be used to update either all/some or no parameters.
+All parameters are optional, therefore one request can be used to update either all, some or no parameters.

 Parameter   | Description
 ---------   | -----------